Port of Douala (Cameroon)

 - Container Terminal

-- Specialized terminals of the Port of Douala: Wood, fruits (bananas, cereals, and pineapples), mineral, oil,
+- Specialised terminals of the Port of Douala: Wood, fruits (bananas, cereals, and pineapples), mineral, Petrol, and fishing

 - The main body: the Port Authority of Douala